 People always have and always will move across borders - pushed out by violence, persecution and conflict or attracted elsewhere by work, study or family ties.
-With the right systems in place, migration can be managed in a way that brings benefits for both new arrivals and local communities.
+With the right system in place, migration can be managed in a way that brings benefits for both new arrivals and local communities.
+However, the safety of people on the move must be of paramount concern, especially if such a system is to adequately address the needs of forcibly displaced persons without exacerbating vulnerabilities in the process.

 The void currently left by the lack of agreement around the reform of the Common European Asylum System is in no one's interest.
-With displacement remaining at a record high, global resettlement numbers continuing to fall and new arrivals in the EU down to pre-2014 levels, EU leaders should urgently revive negotiations to agree a fair, humane and predictable responsibility sharing system, reinstate a dedicated search and rescue function and open up safe and legal routes to protection.
-The EU should send a strong signal of international solidarity with refugee hosting countries by urgently adopting a protection-focused Union Resettlement Framework resettling at least 250,000 refugees by 2025, and making a collective pledge to this effect at the Global Refugee Forum in December 2019.
+With over 20 million refugees driven from their homes and global resettlement numbers continuing to fall, EU leaders should urgently revive negotiations to agree a fair, humane and predictable responsibility sharing system, reinstate a dedicated search and rescue function and open up safe and legal routes to protection.